lukecampbell/ipython-notebooks/README.md

 ipython-notebooks
 =================

-Ipython Notebooks demonstrating cool things with IOOS data
+IPython Notebooks demonstrating cool things with IOOS data

+See [wakari.md](wakari.md) for information on setting up the Wakari IPython environment.